All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Bariatric surgery involves the highest upfront cost ($15,000-$35,000) but offers the best long-term value proposition.
 With insurance coverage reducing patient responsibility to $1,000-$5,000 and superior long-term outcomes, the cost per pound lost and maintained often favors surgery for qualifying candidates.

-A 2023 economic analysis published in Obesity Surgery found that bariatric surgery becomes cost-neutral within 3-5 years due to reduced healthcare utilization for obesity-related conditions.
+A 2023 economic analysis published in Obesity Surgery found that bariatric surgery becomes cost-neutral within 3-5 years due to reduced healthcare use for obesity-related conditions.
 GLP-1 medications show similar economic benefits but require ongoing treatment costs.

 Effectiveness Comparison: Which Delivers the Best Results?